Mostafa-ammer/Machine_Learning_Models/overfit and underfit/overfit-underfit.md

 1- Regularization: Adding regularization terms to the model's objective function (e.g., L1 or L2 regularization) to penalize overly complex models.

-2- Increasing Training Data: Gathering more training data, if possible, to provide the model with a larger and more diverse dataset
+2- Increasing Training Data: Gathering more training data, if possible, to provide the model with a larger and more diverse dataset.

 3- Feature Selection: Carefully selecting relevant features and removing irrelevant or noisy ones.